DUI Lawyer

 Which court handles Lake County DUI cases?

-DUI cases in Lake County are filed with the Lake County Superior Court, whose main courthouse is in the county seat, Lakeport.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Lake County District Attorney's Office.
+DUI cases in Lake County are filed with the Superior Court of Lake County in Lakeport, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Lake County District Attorney.

-How long do I have to act on my license after a Lake County DUI?
+How long do I have to save my license after a Lake County DUI?

 Ready for your free analysis?